4 new restaurants coming to Tanger Outlets in Glendale - NewsBreak

 “There are no formal applications for the design review,” city Planning Manager Tabitha Perry told the City Council at a Tuesday voting meeting.

-The Council at the meeting unanimously approved rezoning the 7.3 acres from agricultural to Planned Area Development (PAD) for a development plan entitled “Tanger PAD.”
-The property is designated as Entertainment Mixed Use.
+The council at the meeting unanimously approved rezoning the 7.3 acres from agricultural to planned-area developmen for a project entitled “Tanger PAD.”
+The property is designated as entertainment mixed use.

-The 7.3-acre area is located at the southeast corner of Glendale Avenue and the Loop 101 Freeway just west of the existing Tanger Outlets, and is in the Yucca District.
+The land is at the southeast corner of Glendale Avenue and Loop 101 just west of the existing Tanger Outlets, and is in the Yucca District.
 It is currently used as overflow parking.

 The land was originally annexed into the city of Glendale with approximately 330 acres in 1999.
 The property was formerly owned by ADOT, and was purchased by Tanger Outlet Centers in September 2021.